 Allow List for Campaign Emails

 When you run a Barracuda PhishLine email campaign, emails are sent to your domain.
 These emails might be classified as suspicious by email security systems.
-Unless your intent is to test your email security system, you must allow, or whitelist, the Barracuda PhishLine campaign email domains to ensure they are not blocked and instead reach their intended recipients.
+Unless your intent is to test your email security system, you must allow the Barracuda PhishLine campaign email domains to ensure they are not blocked and instead reach their intended recipients.

 Work with your email security system vendor or administrator to allow the Barracuda PhishLine campaign email domains or the IP addresses for the Barracuda PhishLine mail servers.
 If you decide to allow by domain, include the email server domain you select when you configure the domain.